About Our Firm

 Shrimpton jokes that he practices what he preaches.
 When his three oldest children turned 19, they each received a completed will and estate planning kit.

-He also greatly enjoys helping local families and entrepreneurs take the stress and complication out of real estate and business transactions.
+He also greatly enjoys helping local families and entrepreneurs take the stress and complication out of business transactions.